AgeManning/enr-cli/README.md

 ## Overview

-This is a simple CLI utility for reading base64 encoded ENRs.
+This is a simple CLI utility for reading base64 encoded ENRs as well as building new ones.

 Features may be added in the future.